parmeet1402/workshop/README.md

 This is a sample repository created while attending a workshop.
-It constains basic Html and CSS
+It contains basic Html and CSS